CREPIC21/linux-server-wordpress-configuration/README.md

 ns1.wordpresslinux.xyz
 ns2.wordpresslinux.xyz
 ```
-- in can take up to few hours to 72 hours for change to take an effect, to check run in terminal:
+- in can take up to 72 hours for change to take an effect, to check run in terminal:
 ```
 dig -t ns wordpresslinux.xyz
 ```